wbotelhos/raty/README.md

-starHalf    : 'star-half.png'                                // The name of the half star image. starOff     : 'star-off.png'                                 // Name of the star image off. starOn      : 'star-on.png'                                  // Name of the star image on. target      : undefined                                      // Element selector where the score will be displayed.
+starHalf    : 'star-half.png'                                // The name of the half star image. starOff     : 'star-off.png'                                 // Name of the star image off. starOn      : 'star-on.png'                                  // Name of the star image on. targetScore : undefined                                      // Element selector where the score will be filled, instead of creating a new hidden field (scoreName option). target      : undefined                                      // Element selector where the score will be displayed.
 targetFormat: '{score}'                                      // Template to interpolate the score in. targetKeep  : false                                          // If the last rating value will be keeped after mouseout.